-I read something the other day that I found quite challenging in a personal sense primarily because someone close to me has been battling breast cancer.
+I read something the other day I found quite challenging in a personal sense primarily because someone close to me is battling breast cancer.
 The question I am posing is this: Should a Doctor whose misdiagnosis causes the death of a patient, be named and shamed?

 This ethical and moral question was prompted by a case in New Zealand where a doctor was forced to apologise to the family of a woman who died from breast cancer because he “forgot” to tell his patient she had the disease.

 Here’s the backstory.
 The woman was successfully treated for cancer in 2003.
 In November 2009, six years later, she presents herself at a clinic complaining of pain in her left shoulder.
-Now at this point the alarm bells should have been ringing in any event.
-Breast cancer can make a comeback and the timeframe for it happening is usually within five or six years.
+Now at this point alarm bells should be ringing in any event.
+Breast cancer can make a comeback and the timeframe is usually within five or six years.

-Her treating Doctor was well aware that she was a cancer survivor.
+Her treating Doctor knew her medical history, knew she was a cancer survivor.
 He referred her for an x-ray and the specialist radiologist said it revealed a tendon tear that appeared “highly suggestive of metastasis”, or the spread of cancerous lesions.

 The GP saw the woman again several days later.
 He told her about the tendon tear and gave her a steroid injection, which the woman said was “excruciating”.

 But crucially he did not mention the cancer link nor did he refer her to a cancer specialist.

 She was told to return in a month if the pain persisted, which she did twice, before the doctor finally referred her to an orthopaedic surgeon.

 The woman was correctly diagnosed with recurring breast cancer in February 2010, after she changed doctors.
 Despite several years of aggressive treatment, the woman died.

 The case became the subject of a complaint to the New Zealand Health And Disability Commissioner.